mroonga/mroonga/doc/en/source/userguide/storage.rst

 Generally speaking, MySQL can process "ORDER BY" query with almost no cost if we can get records by index, and can process "LIMIT" with low cost by limiting the range of processing data even if the number of query result is very big.

-But for the query where "ORDER BY" cannot use index, like sort full text search result by the score and use LIMIT, the processing cost is propotional to the number of query results.
+But for the query where "ORDER BY" cannot use index, like sort full text search result by the score and use LIMIT, the processing cost is proportional to the number of query results.
 So it might take very long time for the keyword query that matches with many records.

 Tritonn took no specific countermeasure for this issue, but it introduced a workaround in the latest repository so that it sorted Senna result in descending order of the score by using sen_records_sort function so that we could remove ORDER BY from the SQL query.